freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-developers/howto-release.md

 cd target
 ```

+#### 3. Update configuration

-3. Now the FREME package is located in the folder `freme-distribution`.
+Now the FREME package is located in the folder `freme-distribution`.
 Usually you need to open the configuration file in `config/application.properties` and enter the database credentials.
 Usually you can copy & paste them from the installation that is currently running.
 You should also ensure that the port that freme-ner uses is the same as in the current running version.
 You can find the existing configuration on the freme-worker server in `/opt/freme-ner-live/config/application.properties`.

-4. Transfer FREME to the server and run it.
+#### 4. Transfer FREME to the server and run it.

 ```
 scp -r freme-package u235827@rv2622.1blu.de: